-We will be at the new camp facilities located near the cross-country complex, This is the usual setting for the Somerford camp and is fabulous.
-The camp is aimed at riders of all levels wanting to improve, or for people just wanting to have loads of fun, You will definitely go home with a smile on your face…. it’s just FANTASTIC!
+Based in Block A of the camp facilities located near the cross-country complex.
+This is the usual setting for the Somerford camp and is fabulous.
+The camp is aimed at riders of all levels wanting to improve, or for people just wanting to have loads of fun.
 It’s not just for jumpers, non-jumpers are welcome, even the farm ride has optional jumps so you can always just go around for a chill-out at any time, or warm-up before a lesson!

 Somerford Park probably needs no introduction.
-The equestrian centre boasts extensive facilities including stabling, parking, indoor schools, numerous outdoor arenas with show jumps and a cross country course catering for complete novices to intermediate eventers.
+The equestrian centre boasts extensive facilities including stabling, parking, indoor school, numerous outdoor arenas with show jumps and cross country courses catering for complete novices to advanced eventers.
 There is also a 6.5 mile farm ride with numerous jumps and even a river crossing if you fancy a paddle!
 At camp we will have access to a kitchen, dining facilities, showers and toilet area.
 Somerford Park is located on A54, three miles south of Holmes Chapel and two miles north of Congleton.

-The camp includes stabling for your horse from Friday 6pm, to Sunday 4pm sharp, by which time the stables should be completely evacuated and cleaned out.
+The camp includes stabling for your horse from Friday 6pm, to Sunday 4pm sharp, by which time the stables should be completely empty and cleaned out.
 Two bales of shavings are provided.
-Should you wish to purchase extra bales you can do this on the first day, but you will have to pay for them then by cash or cheque.
+Should you wish to purchase extra bales you can do this on the first day, but you will have to pay for them then by cash.
 You will need to provide your own hard feed as well as buckets, nets and mucking out equipment.

 The cost of camp includes tuition on Saturday and Sunday.
 We will try to cater for all abilities and preferences.
 We are aiming to provide bespoke training packages to cater for everyone from the absolute beginner to the competition rider.
 If you prefer not to jump there will be options of flatwork and pole work with leisurely farm rides thrown in.
 If you prefer the standard option there will be a flatwork, show jumping and xc lesson and of course unlimited use of the farm ride and all facilities for extra practice outside lesson times.
 If you prefer all jumping that is also no problem.
 You will be in small groups working at a similar level.

 The trainers we use are all well-seasoned, approachable and familiar to most of you.
-Confirmed instructors are Paul Davies, Neil Fox and Lottie Williams.
+Confirmed instructors are Paul Davies, Amy Bannister Bell and Neil Fox.